Your Gate to Europe

 • EGNOS is the European Geostationary Navigation Overlay Service: a reliable navigation signal improving the navigation services to aviation, maritime and land-based users over 30+ countries, and already operational in 426 airports and helipads.

-• On 15 February 2022, the Commission presented a Proposal for a Regulation establishing the Union secure connectivity programme for the period 2023-2027.
+• IRIS2 - On 15 March 2023, the EU delivered a new Regulation establishing the Union secure connectivity programme for the period 2023-2027.
 This programme is particularly important in regard to low orbits.
 Currently, low orbits are increasingly occupied by third-country mega-constellations, with EU operators facing challenges due to the capital-intensive nature of such projects.
 It is therefore important to increase the EU’s competitiveness and resilience.
 The programme will take into account synergies with the other components of the EU space programme.
 The programme builds on the GOVSATCOM component of the EU space programme.
-This Proposal for a Regulation is still under discussion at the EU Council: last discussion on 24 November 2022.
+On 31 March 2023, the Commission organised a IRIS² Industry Information Day - Presentation.

 • STM - Space Traffic Management.
 The exponential applications of space services involve more and more satellites, thus more traffic in space.
+Nearly 7,000 satellites orbit around the Earth, performing vital functions such as communication, navigation, and scientific research.
+In 2022 alone, there were over 150 launches, sending new instruments into space, with many more anticipated in the coming decade.
 As the congestion of satellites and debris threaten the viability of space infrastructure, the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy have presented an EU approach on Space Traffic Management (STM).
 This would further strengthen the Union’s space surveillance and tracking capabilities (already providing collision avoidance services to more than 260 European spacecraft), and set clear standards and regulation for a safe, sustainable and secure use of space.
 Read the Joint Communication

 Picture